Sara Squadrani

 Sara Squadrani (born 14 February 1986) is an Italian soprano singer, best known as a vocalist of the Italian symphonic power metal band Ancient Bards since 2007.

 She has also collaborated with Arjen Anthony Lucassen's metal opera project Ayreon in 2013 and has a made guest appearance on album The Theory of Everything as a character called "The Girl".
 In 2016, she also collaborated with Italian power metal band Trick or Treat on the album Rabbits' Hill Pt.
 2.

-Besides singing, she studies at the University of Bologna, aiming to become an architect and building engineer.
+Besides singing, she studied at the University of Bologna as an architecture and building engineering student.